Rachel2308/MS3-belles-task-manager/README.md

 ### Features Changed from Original Wireframe

 ### 1. Calendar
 Originally I wanted to have a google calendar linked to the front page of the site where the members of the Belles can see any events that are coming up.
-Once this was enbedded it did not look right for the site and it is not possible to change the look of the calendar within the page.
+Once this was embedded it did not look right for the site and it is not possible to change the look of the calendar within the page.
 The colour scheme did not work with the rest of the site and I therefore made the decision to delete this from the site.

 ---